 If you’re not looking to sport those hip Google Glasses, or Microsoft’s own version announced last week, then maybe the idea of augmented reality windows is up your alley.
 The Danish 🇩🇰 company Realfiction cleverly announced their new AR window product in Copenhagen this week.
 This is DeepFrame.
 If there’s an AR engineer reading this, don’t you wish you thought of that name?

-At the national aquarium in Copenhagen, the Realfiction team stealthily set up a DeepFrame and simulated a rocket launching out on the water to the shock of onlookers.
-It was part of marketing move, sure, but the spectators seemed pretty impressed.
+At the national aquarium in Copenhagen, the Realfiction team stealthily set up a deep frame and simulated a rocket launching out on the water to the shock of onlookers.
+It was part of the marketing move, sure, but the spectators seemed pretty impressed.
 There’s already a lot of interest in this technology for advertising, with big clients like Louis Vuitton and Tag Heuer working with the Danish company.
 Will we need smart glasses just to tell us what is real and what isn’t? 🤔

 Blockchain adding accountability to environmental sustainability?

 The blockchain is doing more than make some cryptocurrency speculators rich.
 Its use can be applied to enforcing intellectual property, data security, and health & life insurance to name a few.
 And now, it’s helping protect the environment.
-First, a refresher on blockchain.
-Blockchain is a digital ledger in which transactions are recorded publicly, and immutably.
+First, a refresher on the blockchain.
+Blockchain is a digital ledger in which transactions are recorded publicly, and immutable.
 What’s key is that these transactions can’t be modified or copied, building trust.
-These transactions don’t need to be trade a cryptocurrency like bitcoin, but any piece of information.
+These transactions don’t need to trade a cryptocurrency like bitcoin, but any piece of information.

 When it comes to environmental problems, many issues can be traced to a fundamental corruption of information.
-This past week, Swedish ecologist Guillaume Chapron walked through an example of how falsified information in the the supply chain of fish and other natural resources results in environmentally unsustainable products entering the market.
+This past week, Swedish ecologist Guillaume Chapron walked through an example of how falsified information in the supply chain of fish and other natural resources results in environmentally unsustainable products entering the market.
 Hypothetically, a blockchain-based supply chain would guarantee that the products you buy are truly coming from their purported sources.
 That extreme accountability could go a long way. 🌱

 AR now being used for analyzing golf ⛳